xwu/xwu-swift-numerics/numeric-protocols.md

 g(UInt.self) // `false`
 ```

-In generic code, _even if_ the most refined protocol implements its own overload
+In a generic context, even if the most refined protocol implements its own
-of the homogeneous comparison operator, the compiler will look for all overloads
+overload of the homogeneous comparison operator, Swift will look for all
-of the operator by traversing the entire protocol hierarchy.
-Since heterogeneous
+overloads of the operator by traversing the entire protocol hierarchy.
+Since
-comparison operators are defined somewhere along the hierarchy, the compiler
+heterogeneous comparison operators are defined somewhere along the hierarchy,
-will _always_ find an overload that takes the "preferred" integer literal type
+the compiler will _always_ find an overload that takes the "preferred" integer
-(`IntegerLiteralType`, which is a type alias for `Int`) and therefore infers the
+literal type (`IntegerLiteralType`, which is a type alias for `Int`) and
-literal to be of type `Int`.
-Therefore, in the expression `g(UInt.self)`, we are
+therefore infers the literal to be of type `Int`.
+As a result, in the expression
-actually comparing `UInt.max` to `~(0 as Int)`.
+`g(UInt.self)`, we are actually comparing `UInt.max` to `~(0 as Int)`.

 __To work around this issue, always explicitly specify the type of a numeric
 literal in a generic context.__ For example: